Icinga/icinga2/doc/6-advanced-topics.md

 > **Note**
 >
 > Downtimes may overlap with their start and end times.
 If there
-> are multiple downtimes triggered, the overall downtime depth
+> are multiple downtimes triggered for one object, the overall downtime depth
 > will be more than `1`.
 This is useful when you want to extend
 > your maintenance window taking longer than expected.